pawanon61/tattoo-detection-using-alexnet/README.md

 # tattoo-detection-using-alexnet

-"""TensorFLow implementation of AlexNet by Alex Krizhevsky at all.
+TensorFLow implementation of AlexNet by Alex Krizhevsky at all.

 Paper:
 (http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf)